Anton-S-T/Trigger-Delay-Circuit/README.md

 # Trigger-Delay-Circuit
-A circuit to delay a falling edge or rising edge
+A circuit to delay a rising edge or the falling edge of a trigger signal.

 The board is a four layer board.